Youth Allowance (YA) job seeker or Australian Apprentice returning to full-time study 102-07010010

 Working Credit

-Determining study start dates for YA and Austudy
+Determining student start dates for YA and Austudy

 Most education providers will have an academic calendar with the standard date many students will start or end their courses or study periods.
 Service Officers can access these dates on the National Course Approvals sub-site.
 Education providers often publish their academic calendars on their websites.
 It is important to note that many students will be enrolled in a course that starts or finishes on a different date to the standard date on the education institution's academic calendar.

-From 13 January 2019, Service Officers can accept a student start date advised by a YA or Austudy customer, providing that date is not greater than 14 days prior to the standard course start date published on the National Course Approvals sub-site, or an education provider's website.
+From 13 January 2019, a student start date provided by a YA or Austudy customer can be accepted, providing that date is not greater than 14 days before the standard course start date published on the National Course Approvals sub-site, or an education provider's website.

 Continuing and intending students

-When Service Officers are making study updates, consider whether the customer can be a continuing/intending student.
+When making study updates, consideration must be given to whether the customer can be a continuing/intending student.
 This determination may influence the date the customer is eligible to get a student payment.
 The rules for continuing/intending students vary between different student payments.

 The Resources page contains links to: